Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Existence of Fatou Components and Proof of Theorem E

-Applying Montel's Theorem to each coordinate implies that the action of $\Gamma^*$ is normal on~$B_\epsilon(p)$ so that the statement follows.
+for any such word of any length $k \geq 1$.
+Applying Montel's Theorem to each coordinate implies that the action of $\AUTOGROUP^\pm$ is normal on~$B_\epsilon(p_0)$ so that the statement follows.

-To check the claim, we begin by fixing $q = (x,y,z) \in B_\epsilon(p)$.
-Consider the involution $s_x$ and the points $q$ and $s_x(q)$.
+We first check that our claim holds for $k = 1$.
+Consider the involution $s_x$ and the points $p$ and~$s_x(p)$.
 Clearly the coordinates $y$ and $z$ of these two points coincide.
-In turn, to show that the modulus of the $x$ coordinate of $q$ is strictly smaller than the modulus of the $x$ coordinate of $s_x(q)$, note that
+To show that the modulus of the $x$ coordinate of $s_x(p)$ is strictly larger than the modulus of the $x$ coordinate of $p$, note that

 where the second inequality follows from the assumption that $\epsilon \leq R+1-\sqrt {4\,R+r+1}$.
 Indeed, this condition can be reformulated as $R - \epsilon + 1 \geq \sqrt {4\,R+r+1}$ which, by taking squares on both sides, leads right away to the inequality in question.
 Naturally, analogous estimates hold with respect to the coordinates $y$ or $z$ when $s_x$ is replaced by $s_y$ and $s_z$.
-Therefore, we have shown that for every point $q \in B_\epsilon(p)$, applying $s_x, s_y,$ or $s_z$ to $q$ strictly increases the modulus of one of the coordinates while leaving the other two coordinates unchanged.
+Therefore, we have shown that for every point $p \in B_\epsilon(p_0)$, applying $s_x, s_y,$ or $s_z$ to $p$ strictly increases the modulus of one of the coordinates while leaving the other two coordinates unchanged.